tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** PLACEHOLDER
+**How did this roster happen?** Borax and Xxs have been Aster fam for a long time, but the other three were brought in around, you guessed it, late 2020.

 **How was their DPC year?** 800 Points

 * ***CN DPC S1** - 2nd, **ONE Esports Singapore Major\*** - 9-12th, **CN DPC S2** - 1st, **WePlay Kyiv AniMajor** - 9-12th*

-Aster are notorious in China for being civil war specialists.
+Aster is notorious in China for being civil war specialists.
 Playing against Chinese teams?
 Fantastic.
-International opponents? *[Sit tight and watch their performance!](https://www.reddit.com/r/DotA2/comments/nx9dpk/cn_thoughts_memes_on_aster/)* This has garnered them a pretty negative reputation in China since they effectively just keep wasting slots at majors.
+International opponents? *[Sit tight and watch their performance!](https://www.reddit.com/r/DotA2/comments/nx9dpk/cn_thoughts_memes_on_aster/)* This has garnered them a pretty negative reputation in China since they effectively just keep wasting their slots at majors.
 It's not even a recent development.
 Aster have been getting roasted like this since The Chongqing Major in 2019.

 You may also notice that their Singapore Major result has an *aster*isk beside it.
 Did you ever hear the tragedy of Borax The Thirsty?
 I thought not.
 It’s not a story Liquipedia would tell you.
 How do I explain this?
 Basically one day our boy boboka was roaming the map looking for... that good Spirit Siphon... but didn't realize he was in the cops' ward vision.
 He got caught out of position and couldn't buyback in time for the major, so their coach Mad had to stand-in.

 Ironic.
-He could save others from ganks, but not himself.
+The jungle king could save others from ganks, but not himself.

 **What would success look like?** I have been scouring the internet for a single positive Chinese meme about Aster and it's literally just people shitting relentlessly on this team.
-If they can manage to change their public perception in the slightest, I think that'd be a big dub for the Tea Masters.
+If they can manage to change their public perception in the slightest, that'd be a massive dub for the Tea Masters.

-**What to spam in Twitch chat when Aster is winning?** `PLACEHOLDER`
+**What to spam in Twitch chat when Aster is winning?** `Winning from the hotel catJAM`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti9teams/alliance.png" alt="Banner"></p>